 - Other scar minimizers

-Honey has long been used in dressing wounds.
+Both raw honey and Manuka honey have long been used in dressing wounds.
 It has well-documented antimicrobial properties that can help fight infections in skin injuries.
 Although keloid-specific research is limited, one research study found that honey as well as honey combined with Calotropic Procera (also called milkweed, apple of Sodom, or roostertree) was effective in limiting and healing keloid-like scars in animals.
 (5)